danimorod/How-Crystallite-Size-and-Topology-Control-Intrusion-Extrusion-Hysteresis-in-Metal-Organic-Frameworks/README.md

 - `sear_fit_diagnostics.png`;
 - `sear_reconstructed_survival.png`.

 The survival curves in the analysis figure are reconstructed from the fitted `beta` and `tau` values.
-They are not empirical Kaplan–Meier curves because replicate-level first-passage times are not included in the processed pressure-sweep CSV files.

 ## Data conventions